-These perils are non-existing on the RushFiles Cloud Drive system.
+These perils are non-existent on the RushFiles Cloud Drive system.

 Restore of files from "a specific day" (the daily backup)

-As the system have a full history of all files.
-There are no DB restore involved.
+As the system has a full history of all files, there are no DB restore involved.

 Restore individual files

-Restoring a single file or multiple files should not be necessary as the restore procedure is designed to be on a share level.
+Restoring a single file or multiple files should not be necessary as the restore procedure is designed to be on the share level.

-After a restore the “size” of the company’s drive is not correct.
-Normally it’s not necessary to change it as the
+After a restore, the “size” of the company’s drive is not correct.
+Normally, it’s not necessary to change it as the files will removed again.